-Role Activities Requirements Garden / Farm help Tend to the garden - weeding, raking, picking vegetables Long pants, closed-toe shoes, insect repellant, and sun screen are strongly recommended Bring water All Ages Moscati Meal Helper Help the Moscati cooks in the kitchen prepare breakfast, lunch, or dinner!
+Role Activities Requirements OWS Garden, Landscaping, and NPH Farm help Tend to the garden - weeding, raking, picking vegetables Planting flowers Long pants, closed-toe shoes, insect repellant, and sunscreen are strongly recommended Bring water All Ages Moscati Meal Helper Help the Moscati cooks in the kitchen prepare breakfast, lunch, or dinner!
 Chop and peel meats and vegetables Clean kitchen and dishes Long pants and closed toe shoes required.
-Age Requirement: 15 and up, 10 and up with the assistance of parent/guardian NPH Kitchen Helper Help the NPH cooks in the NPH kitchen!
-Help prepare meals for the children, sort beans, and peel corn Long pants and closed toe shoes required.
-Age Requirement: 15 and up, 10 and up with the assistance of parent/guardian (Experience) Wash the Pigs Help the NPH farm hands clean the pig pens!
-Use a hose to wash the pigs and clean out their pens Long pants and closed toe shoes required.
-All Ages (Experience) Milk the Cows The NPH farm hands will show you how to milk the NPH cows and give you a chance to try as well as taste the milk!
-Long pants and closed toe shoes required.
-All Ages (Experience) Playtime with Casa Play with kids ages 3-8 during their afternoon playtime.
-Please do not give the kids anything during your playtime (your phones,

-Suyapa keys, candy, food etc.)

-Please read the informational packet on our website and ensure you are following the NPH media policies.
+Age Requirement: 15 and up, 10 and up with the assistance of parent/guardian NPH Kitchen Helper Help the NPH cooks in the NPH kitchen Help prepare meals for the children, sort beans, and peel corn Long pants and closed toe shoes required.
+Age Requirement: 15 and up, 10 and up with the assistance of parent/guardian (Experience) Wash Help the NPH farm hands clean the Long pants and closed toe the Pigs pig pensUse a hose to wash the pigs and clean out their pens shoes required.
+(Experience) Milk the Cows The NPH farm hands will show you how to milk the NPH cows and give you a chance to try as well as taste the milk Long pants and closed toe shoes required.
+All Ages (Experience) Playtime with Pequenos Play with kids ages 3-17 during their afternoon playtime.
+Please do not give the kids anything during your playtime (your phones, keys, candy, food etc.) Please read the informational packet on our website and ensure you are following the NPH media policies.
 All Ages